-The Company Secretary/CFO, in conjunction with the CEO and the Manager, Company Secretariat/Corporate Counsel (the Management Disclosure Committee) has responsibility for reviewing proposed disclosures and making decisions in relation to what information can be or should be disclosed to the market.
+The Company Secretary and the CFO, in conjunction with the CEO, (the Management Disclosure Committee) has responsibility for reviewing proposed disclosures and making decisions in relation to what information can be or should be disclosed to the market.
 Each Group employee is required to inform the Company Secretary regarding any potentially price-sensitive information concerning the Group as soon as they become aware of it.